finbourne/lusid-sdk-java/sdk/docs/TransactionConfigurationApi.md

         TransactionConfigurationApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionConfigurationApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transaction types.
 Defaults   to returning the latest versions if not specified.
-        String scope = "default"; // String | The scope in which the side exists.
-When not supplied the scope is 'default'. try {
+        String scope = "default"; // String | The scope in which the transaction types exist.
+When not supplied the scope is 'default'.
+Use '*' to list across all scopes. try {
             // uncomment the below to set overrides at the request level
             // Map<String, List<TransactionType>> result = apiInstance.listTransactionTypes(asAt, scope).execute(opts);